NathanCheshire/Cyder/markdown/WidgetCreationGuide.md

 ## Finishing calls

 To finalize your frame, make sure to set the frame's visibility and location.
 Typically in Cyder, component's locations are set relatively to the current dominant frame.
-You don't have to worry about this, however, `CyderFrame` takes care of this for you via the method `finalizeAndShow()` which performs the required actions and checks for you.
+You don't have to worry about manually invoking these calls, however. `CyderFrame` takes care of this for you via the method `finalizeAndShow()` which performs the required actions and checks for you.
+Additionally, for a sweet enter animation, pass `true` to the `finalizeAndShow()` constructor.

 ```java
 cyderFrame.finalizeAndShow();